CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm_c6a.anysize.md

 # Create c6a.2xlarge EC2 instance using the AWS Command Line

+If you are not able to use the AWS Web Interface to create the VM, then you can use the AWS Command Line (CLI).

 Install the aws command line interface on your local computer using the following instructions:<br>
 <a href="https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-install">Install AWS CLI</a>